-Physical Plant maintenance employees have key access to all campus facilities for the purpose of addressing maintenance issues.
+Facilities management employees have key access to all campus facilities for the purpose of addressing maintenance issues.
 Communication is maintained between them and DPS by radio, email and telephone and all issues of building safety and security are regularly exchanged between the groups.